-CSE341: Programming Languages Spring 2014 Unit 2 Summary
+CSE341: Programming Languages Autumn 2017 Unit 2 Summary Dan Grossman, University of Washington

 Standard Description: This summary covers roughly the same material as class and recitation section.
 It can help to read about the material in a narrative style and to have the material for an entire unit of the course in a single document, especially when reviewing the material later.
 Please report errors in these notes, even typos.
 This summary is not a sufficient substitute for attending class, reading the associated code, etc.